 All equipment is covered for replacement cost for: theft, damage, fire and loss of use.
 Rental coverage is also available.

 The online link ensures industry-low prices.

 "We wanted to make the insurance process easier, faster and cheaper for photographers,” said David Hamilton, President of Front Row.
-“Given that there is no need to speak to a broker and an insurance company underwriter is not involved, the cost to process an online photography equipment policy is much less and we have passed the savings onto the gear owner.
+“Given that an insurance company underwriter is not involved, the cost to process an online photography equipment policy is much less and we have passed the savings onto the gear owner.
 Although the policy is online, we are still available to answer questions by email or over the phone if required.”